PaoloCaldera/flightSearch/README.md

 Flight Search is the test project of the sixth unit of the *Android Basics with Compose* learning path, provided by Android Developers.
 It focuses on storing complex data and user preferences permanently by exploiting libraries called [Room](https://developer.android.com/jetpack/androidx/releases/room) and [DataStore](https://developer.android.com/jetpack/androidx/releases/datastore).
 In detail, the application uses flights data stored in a SQLite database to list all the possible flights departing from a specific airport, and gives the user the possibility to save favorite flights.

 The project demonstrates the ability to handle complex data storage with SQLite database and database entities with [Room](https://developer.android.com/jetpack/androidx/releases/room) by reading, creating, updating and deleting entity records.
-Moreover, it shows the capability of saving user preferences inside a [DataStore](https://developer.android.com/jetpack/androidx/releases/datastore) class.
+Moreover, it shows the capability of saving user preferences inside a [DataStore](https://developer.android.com/jetpack/androidx/releases/datastore) object.
 The main topics covered in this project are listed below:

 * [Room](https://developer.android.com/jetpack/androidx/releases/room) for storing complex data structures, modify stored data and emit data changes
 * [DataStore](https://developer.android.com/jetpack/androidx/releases/datastore) for saving user preferences in key-value pairs, maintained until the user clears application cache and data